 - The nozzles used must be large enough to handle glaze particles without gumming up and becoming plugged.

-- spraying glazes should always be done in a spray booth with adequate ventilation, and
+- Spraying glazes should always be done in a spray booth with adequate ventilation.

-- a well-maintained dual-cartridge respirator which is NIOSH/MSHA approved should always be worn whenever spraying any ceramic materials, including glazes.
-(The artist in the photo is applying non-toxic pigment, not ceramic materials.)
+- A well-maintained dual-cartridge respirator which is NIOSH/MSHA approved should always be worn whenever spraying any ceramic materials, including glazes.